pomerium/terraform-provider-pomerium/README.md

 - `pomerium_namespace`
 - `pomerium_route`

-For detailed examples, see our [examples directory](examples/) or the [provider documentation](https://registry.terraform.io/providers/pomerium/pomerium/latest/docs).
+For detailed examples, see our [example directory](example/) or the [provider documentation](https://registry.terraform.io/providers/pomerium/pomerium/latest/docs).